Introduction to the Strawberry Plant Page

 Strawberry Plant Leaf Blight

 The fungus Dendrophoma obscurans (also known as Phomopsis obscurans) causes leaf blight, and it typically does its damage after harvest.
-One to six enlarging, elliptical or angular blemishes will develop on the leaflets and growing up to one inch in width.
+One to six enlarging, elliptical or angular blemishes will develop on the leaflets and grow up to one inch in width.
 The spots begin with a reddish-purple color.
 As they enlarge, they develop a dark brown center that is surrounded by a lighter brown area with a purplish border.
 This fungus almost exclusively attacks weaker, slow-growing plants and usually ignores youthful runner plants.
 Dendrophoma obscurans can also cause a spreading, pink, soft rot at the stem end of a strawberry.

 Strawberry Plant Leaf Scorch

 Leaf scorch is caused by the fungus Diplocarpon earliana, which attacks the strawberry plant’s leaves, calyxes, petioles, runners, and pedicels.
-In the early stages, it looks like leaf spot.
+In the early stages, it looks like a leaf spot.
 Later, the lesions develop black spots as the fungal fruiting bodies are produced, but, unlike leaf spot, the centers of the lesions will remain dark purple.
 Strawberry plant leaves with a severe infection will shrivel and appear scorched.
 Rarely the fungus will infect green strawberries causing reddish brown spots or flecks to be visible on the unripe fruit.

 Strawberry Gray Mold